gost-dom/project-harmony/README.md

 Use whatever you want; this is meant as a source of test patterns, and as such try to cover multiple ways to achieve the result.

+## Dependency injection

+I looked through a lot of IoC containers to automate dependency injection, focusing on two properties:

+    1. Easy dependency replacement in a larger hierarchy
+    2. Simple configuration with sensible defaults

+I didn't find one satisfying both cases, but 1 is more important than 2, so I opted for [samber/do](https://pkg.go.dev/github.com/samber/do), as this supports cloning and replacement in the dependency tree.

+I think I will build my own that supports both premises.